AcceleratedLinux/accelerated-linux/linux/Documentation/driver-api/media/mc-core.rst

 The function will mark all entities connected to the given entity through enabled links, either directly or indirectly, as streaming.

-The struct :c:type:`media_pipeline` instance pointed to by the pipe argument will be stored in every entity in the pipeline.
+The struct media_pipeline instance pointed to by the pipe argument will be stored in every entity in the pipeline.
-Drivers should embed the struct :c:type:`media_pipeline` in higher-level pipeline structures and can then access the pipeline through the struct :c:type:`media_entity` pipe field.
+Drivers should embed the struct media_pipeline in higher-level pipeline structures and can then access the pipeline through the struct media_entity pipe field.

 Calls to :c:func:`media_pipeline_start()` can be nested.